ArGilfea/philippethemedicalphysicist.github.io/_language_stuff/Magic_Sheets.md

     - /languages/magic_sheets/
 ---
 This page lists all the magic sheets that I have made for languages.
 All of them are under construction right now. <br>
-All these magic sheets are based upon those by Baker (for Old English) and Alastair (for Old Norse).<br>
+All these magic sheets are based upon those by Baker (for Old English) and Alaric (for Old Norse).<br>
 Magic sheet for Ancient Greek (under construction):
 [Download here](https://argilfea.github.io/philippethemedicalphysicist.github.io/files/Ancient_Greek_Magic_Sheet_v1.pdf)<br>
 Magic sheet for Coptic (under construction):